 Hunter Valley Buses provide public transport services in the area.
-A review of the route maps for the service indicates that the site has good access to public transport (Routes 179, 180, 181, 182 & 183) as shown in the bus route extract shown in Figure 2 below.
+A review of the route maps for the service indicates that the site has good access to public transport (Routes 179, 180, 181, 182 & 183) as shown in the bus route extract shown in Figure 3 below.
 The buses provided connections to most parts of Maitland as well as Newcastle, Newcastle Airport and Greenhills shopping centre.
-The development may generate additional demand for public transport travel from staff and visitors but the increase in demand is likely to be very minor.
+The development will not generate any additional demand for public transport travel from staff.
 The nearest bus stops are located approximately 50 and 60 metres north-west of the site on High Street on both sides of the road near the Shell Service Station. these are within convenient walking distance of the site.
-Therefore no additional public transport services or infrastructure is required in the area as the existing services and infrastructure are considered suitable given the additional demand generated by the development is minor.
+Therefore, no additional public transport services or infrastructure is required in the area as the existing services and infrastructure are considered suitable given there will be no additional demand generated by the development.

 Pedestrians currently use the existing concrete footpath network along High Street including over the development frontage and the same conditions apply to the opposite side of the road.
 Photograph 4 below shows the existing conditions over the development frontage.
 These extend from the site to High Street railway station (see Photograph 5) and to the Maitland Mall.
-These are considered suitable for the level of additional pedestrian demand resulting from the development therefore no nexus exists for additional pedestrian facilities in the area resulting from this development.
+These are considered suitable and given there is unlikely to be any additional pedestrian demand resulting from the development no nexus exists for additional pedestrian facilities in the area resulting from this development.

-Figure 2 - Extract from Hunter Valley Buses bus route map
+Figure 3 - Extract from Hunter Valley Buses bus route map

 Bicycle facilities are not available in High Street with cyclists expected to share the parking lane and travelling lanes.
-The development may generate some bicycle traffic however the additional demand will not be significant enough to provide a nexus for the provision of additional facilities adjacent to the site.
+The development again is unlikely to generate any additional bicycle traffic therefore nexus exists for the provision of additional facilities adjacent to the site.